PatrickSVM/Diffusion-Models-for-Brain-Tumor-MRI-Scans/notebooks/GoodToKnow.md

 ls -a to see all files (also .conda)

 du -Sh | sort -rh | head -5  # get 5 biggest directories with estimated size
+du - h to see size of directories

 **Where are the packages?**
 Definetly after installation in local/pathi619/miniconda3/.pkgs - ther also cache